AkiKurisu/Next-Gen-Dialogue/README.md

 The experimental features of Next Gen Dialogue are placed in the Modules folder and will not be enabled without installing the corresponding dependencies.
 You can view the dependencies in the `README.md` document under its folder.

+## Migrate from V1

+`NextGenDialogueComponent` and `NextGenDialogueGraphAsset` need to be re-saved to migrate embedded data to new version.

 ## Quick Start

 If you are using this plugin for the first time, it is recommended to play the following example scenes first:

-`` 1.Normal Usage.unity `` this scene contains the use of NextGenDialogueTree and NextGenDialogueTreeSO;
+`` 1.Normal Usage.unity `` this scene contains the use of NextGenDialogueComponent and NextGenDialogueGraphAsset;

-`` 2.
-Editor Bake Dialogue.unity``this scene contains the sample of baking conversation conversation in the use of AI dialogue Baker in Editor;
+`` 2.Editor Bake Dialogue.unity``this scene contains the sample of baking conversation conversation in the use of AI dialogue Baker in Editor;

 ```3.Build Dialogue by Code.unity``` this scene contains the use of Code to generate dialogue.